Create a Podcast RSS Feed Free in 2026

 - ✅ Green Status: You are ready to launch!
 Submit this URL to Apple.

 - ❌ Red Status: Go back to the Generator.
-Check if your Image URL is HTTPS or if your Date format is correct (the tool helps with this).
+Check if your Image URL is HTTPS or if your Date format is correct.

 Frequently Asked Questions